navidpourhadi/DNA-Barcoding-biodiversity-classification/README.md

 ```

 ### Available Datasets
+Download the datasets from this [link](http://dmb.iasi.cnr.it/supbarcodes.php).
-Place your datasets under `./data/` in FASTA-like format.
+Place your datasets under `./data/`.
 Dataset names should match:
 - `bats`
 - `birds`
 - `fishes`